Jacobsen syndrome

 Each child should be assessed in terms of individual movement expression and the potential to maximize their movement efficiency.

-Treatment cannot be repetitive or stereotype as it has to continuously adapt to the individual’s progression.
+Treatment cannot be repetitive or stereotyped as it has to continuously adapt to the individual’s progression.

 Integrating play within Neurodevelopmental treatment (NDT) is proven to have many benefits in improving developmental delay.
 It improves cognitive and perceptual skills and acts as a stimuli for normal movement patterns by providing appropriate activities.

-The adaptation of children with activity is essential for an effective play activity.
+The adaptation of children to activity is essential for an effective play activity.
 That involves:

 Adapting the shape, size, and consistency of the used material.
 Modifying the procedure and rules of the play activity.
 Adjusting the position of materials and the child.
 Controlling the degree of interpersonal interaction.
 If the motor demand is high, the cognitive demand has to be lowered to meet the changing needs of the child[9].